gcassel/Modular-Organizing-Terminology/compound-terms/minor-decision.md

 1. for execution of a well-defined [Accountability](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/terms/accountability.md) which you hold
 2. the petty cash withdrawal limit for a [Project](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/compound-terms/project.md) which (a) you're a [Member](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/terms/member.md) of and (b) are validly spending for
-3. the Minor Decision limit as defined for the entire organization
+3. the Minor Decision limit, if defined, in a general organization-wide fund

 #### Examples